AtomS1101/8x8WaterFlow/README.md

 # 8x8WaterFlow
-This is a project that uses Arduino or PIC to recreate water flow on an 8x8 matrix display.
+This is a project that uses PIC16F1827 to recreate water flow on an 8x8 matrix display.